 The Company is a subsidiary in the Investcorp Group with the immediate parent being Investcorp S.A. domiciled in Cayman Islands.
-The Group sets objectives, policies and processes for managing and monitoring risk as set out in Investcorp Holdings B.S.C.'s (formerly Investcorp Bank B.S.C.) annual report.
+The Group sets objectives, policies and processes for managing and monitoring risk as set out in Investcorp Holdings B.S.C.'s annual report.
 The financial risks are discussed in further detail in Note 17.